jlips24/Holiday-Games/README.md

     ```
     python3 main.py
     ```
-4. Use numbers to navigate the menu and choose your game.
+4. Use numbers to navigate the menu and choose your game
 5. Have everyone check their email and buy some gifts!